promethivm-labs/Summa-Generativarum/Corpus/Axioms of Generative Mathematics.md

 Persistence is the temporal dimension of identity.
 Without persistence, there is no time—only instantaneous moments bearing no relation to one another.
 This axiom ensures that coherence endures across temporal intervals.

 **Formal Aspect:**
-- The symbol "≈" denotes *recognized sameness*—not absolute identity but sufficient continuity for the entity to maintain its defining characteristics.
+- The symbol "$\approx$" denotes *recognized sameness*—not absolute identity but sufficient continuity for the entity to maintain its defining characteristics.
 - This allows for *gradual change* while preserving *persistent form*.

 **Implications:**